-A second methodology to map metropolitan areas is introduced as an alternative to the FURs.
-It is based on Clusa and Roca (1997) and Roca et al. (2005) adaptation of the USA Federal Register's methodology (1990) and, similar to the FUR, the metropolitan area is composed by a central core and a hinterland.
-The main difference is that the initial relative threshold of commuting for the formation of the core and the hinterland is more exigent although it is iterated to take advantage of the trend of labour markets to be self-contained.
+The network methodology we propose to map metropolitan areas is based on Clusa and Roca (1997) and Roca et al. (2005) adaptation of the USA Federal Register's methodology (Office of Management and Budget, 1990) and, similar to the FUR, the metropolitan area is composed by a central core and a hinterland.
+The main differences are that the initial relative threshold of commuting for the formation of the core and the hinterland is more exigent although it is iterated to take advantage of the trend of labour markets to be self-contained and the recursive networking between cities.
 In addition, we introduce a previous step to better differentiate between central and non-central cities and to take into account the polycentric nature of some of these areas.
 The complete procedure is named Dynamic Metropolitan Area (DMA):